vannotz/Encrypted-Arch-Dual-Drive/README.md

 ```bash
 HOOKS=(base systemd autodetect microcode modconf kms keyboard sd-vconsole block sd-encrypt lvm2 filesystems fsck)
 ```
-You may remove fsck since it is handled by the systemd hook, same with block, but that is less recomended

 ## 10. Kernel Command Line Configuration (Unified Unlock)